ubc-cpsc455-2024S/project-28_svkk/README.md

 ## Utilized Technology
 1. In our project, HTML lays the groundwork for the web page structures, while JavaScript within React components adds dynamic functionality that outperforms other technologies in terms of responsiveness.
-While we intially styled with traditional CSS in the beginning, we opted to incorporate Material-UI (MUI) which has greatly improved the user interface and design.
-The pre-built components and theming capabilities of MUI allowed out team to quickly develop a visually attractive and consistent user experience.
+While we intially styled with traditional CSS in the beginning, we opted to incorporate Material-UI (MUI) which greatly improved the user interface and design.
+The pre-built components and theming capabilities of MUI allowed our team to develop a visually appealing and consistent user experience.
-2. React and Redux play a fundamental role to our application's front-end develpopment and state management.
+2. React and Redux play a fundamental role to our application's front-end development and state management.
 One of the defining features about React is the Virtual DOM which bypasses the need for manipulating the browser's DOM.
 The lightweight copy (Virtual DOM) minimizes re-renders and improves efficiency.
 Redux provides a centralized data store making it easier to track, manage and update our documents across various components.
 3. Express plays a pivitol role in our backend framework, allowing for easy setup of API endpoints to handle various requests such as GET, POST, PUT and DELETE.
 In addition, Express is also capable of handling multiple requests simultaneously and provides meaningful responses in case of failures, which has made debugging a lot simpler.
 Lastly, seamless intergration with Redux Thunks allows for smooth communication between the front-end and back-end.
 4. For database storage, we chose to use MongoDB due to its flexibility and scalability in storing and managing user data.
 Its schema-less architecture allows us to accomodate complex data structures easily.
 Furthermore, MongoDB enhances our app's efficiency by providing fast data retrieval and processing capabilities, ensuring a seamless user experience and enabling us to handle large volumes of data with ease.
 5. Our application is currently being hosted through AWS EC2, an industry-standard platform known for its robustness and scalability in web services hosting which doesn't spin down despite inactivity.
 We made use of security groups to block requests from different ip-addresses and ports, enhancing the security of our application.
 Later, we integrated a Route 53 custom domain to give our application a user-friendly domain name, and used ELB and Amazon certificates to encrypt our server.